Connor-Galloway/Active-Directory-and-SolarWinds-SIEM-Lab/Lab-PC.md

 Windows Sign In Screen:

-This photo indicates Lab-PC is connected to the domain with a user credential Luke Skywalker already cached.
+This photo indicates Lab-PC is connected to the domain with user "Luke Skywalker" already cached.

 ![Sign In](images/Lab-PC/Windows%20Sign%20In.png)